-Inform the coordinator of student organizations as to changes in the group's leadership, contact person, or status.
-A group that is inactive for two consecutive years will lose listed status.

-- H receiving student activity fees, must maintain records and administer fees in accordance with guidelines approved by the Appropriations Committee and the Student Senate. - Register all programs or events funded by student activity fees with the associate director of student activities a minimum of fourteen (14) days prior to the event.
-(1) Changes in the function should be reported to the coordinator of student orga- - (2) If an event is judged to threaten the health, safety, or property of members of the SMU community, the request for scheduling will be denied until it can be referred through University judiciary. - d.
-Any contract that is to be entered into by an organization authorized to spend University funds, including student activity fees, must be reviewed by the Office of Vice President for Legal Affairs and signed by the vice president for student affairs or any other office of the University authorized to sign contracts on behalf of the University.
-Contracts to be signed for an event sponsored by the organization must be sent to the vice president for legal affairs at least thirty (30) days prior to the date of the event. - Neither the Students' Association, the Student Senate, nor the University is liable for the debts incurred by a listed organization. - f.
-All equipment purchased with Students' Association funds is the property of the Students' Association upon request. - C. CHARTERED ORGANIZATIONS Chartered status is for student organizations that want privileges other than those associated with listed status.
+- Inform the coordinator of student organizations as to changes in the group's leadership, contact person, or status.
+A group that is macrive for two consecutive years will lose listed status. - If receiving student activity fees, must maintain records and administer fees in accordance with guidelines approved by the Appropriations Committee and the Student Senate. - c.
+Any contract that is to be entered into by an organization authorized to spend University funds, including student activity fees, must be reviewed by the Office of Vice President for Legal Affairs and signed by the vice president for student affairs or any other office of the University authorized to sign contracts on hebulf of the University.
+Contracts to be signed for an event sponsored by the organization must be sent to the vice president for legal affairs at least thirty (30) days prior to the date of the event. - d.
+Neither the Students' Association, the Student Senate, nor the University is liable for the debts incurred by a listed organization. - All equipment purchased with Students' Association funds is the property of the Students' Association upon request. - C. CHARTERED ORGANIZATIONS Chartered status is for student organizations that want privileges other than those associated with listed status.

-A request for chartered status of a new organization may be made to the Student Senate Organizations Committee once during an academic year.
+A request for chartered status of a new organization may be made to the Student Senute Organizations Committee once during an academic year.
 This request can be made at any time during the fall and spring semesters.
 The Student Senate has the authority to deny or remove chartered status from any organization not in compliance with one or more of the stated privileges and responsibilities or any other rule set forth in this code or established by the University.
 If chartered status is ever removed from an organization through action of the Senate or the organization, all privileges granted to the chartered organization are forfeited.
 Following removal of chartered status, however, such reapplication is subject to all procedures outlined for new groups requesting chartered status.